Ph.D. Program - Experimental Psychology Admission

 Evaluation of Applications

 The admission requirements represent the minimum standards.
 Meeting these minimum standards does not guarantee admission.
 Admission is a competitive process in which the faculty judges each applicant’s credentials with the goal of selecting those who are most qualified and represent the best fit with our experimental psychology program.
 Consideration of fit includes factors such as the applicant’s goals and the program’s goals.
+We also value how applicants contribute to the diversity, broadly defined, of our department in terms of background, research interests, and experience.

 The Experimental Program Committee evaluates requests for transfer/waiver credit only after students have been accepted into the program.